ClassicsWoTWorkshop/M6A2E1-Uncle-Sams-Monstrosity/README-INSTALL.txt

-To install, put the contents of the OPTION 1 or OPTION 2 folders into your World of Tanks install directory (C:\Games\World_Of_Tanks, by default).
+Thank you for downloading!
+To install, drag the .wotmod file from the OPTION folder of your choice (OPTION 1 having user camo paint enabled, or OPTION 2 with user camo paint disabled) to <Your WoT Directory\mods\<Game Version>

+(Example: C:\Games\World_of_Tanks\mods\0.9.19.0.2)